Harshita-Kanal/Student-Grade-Prediction/README.md

 - nursery - attended nursery school (binary: yes or no)
 - higher - wants to take higher education (binary: yes or no)
 - internet - Internet access at home (binary: yes or no)
-- romantic - with a romantic relationship (binary: yes or no)
 - famrel - quality of family relationships (numeric: from 1 - very bad to 5 - excellent)
 - freetime - free time after school (numeric: from 1 - very low to 5 - very high)
 - goout - going out with friends (numeric: from 1 - very low to 5 - very high)